joearms/old.blog/_posts/2016-01-04-fun-with-swift.md

 My immediate reaction was ``Golly -- Swift might just be usable'' and I was hooked.
-I'd also read that Swift was a functional language which again peaked my interest.
+I'd also read that Swift was a functional language which again piqued my interest.

 In the next week or so I found that Swift was certainly not a pure functional language but that it was whole lot better than